Deep water culture: Commercial deep water culture

 Commercially, DWC systems usually appear in the form of FRT systems.
 FRT systems utilize floating rafts in ponds that allow for the roots of the plants to be suspended in a nutrient (fertilizer) solution.
 Commercial systems are typically constructed in greenhouses, though they can be installed outdoors, under other forms of protection, or completely indoors.
 Most commercial DWC systems are designed to grow leafy greens such as head lettuce, baby leaf greens, large leaf greens, and herbs.
 One may also find facilities that utilize DWC to grow hemp and other produce, however, this is less common.

 Depending on what type of produce is being grown, the system design and horticultural techniques will change.
 For head lettuce and other large-leaf greens, seedlings are typically germinated in soilless media cells (such as rockwool or coconut coir) and then transplanted into the floating rafts, which are usually made from low-density plastics such as food-grade polystyrene.
 For baby leaf lettuce, seeds are often sown and germinated in higher densities in specialized rafts made to contain soilless media.
 Some of these rafts will be designed with channels that span the raft, supporting higher density and uniform crops, rather than individual cells, which are best for individual or less dense seed sowing.

-It should be noted also that hydroponic growing methods do not inherently grow better produce compared to field crops or crops grown in soil.
+Hydroponic growing methods do not inherently grow better produce compared to field crops or crops grown in soil.
 Rather, it is the directly and more intimately controlled environment that leads to better yields.
 With proper management, a head of lettuce grown in ideal conditions in soil will grow as well as the same variety grown in a hydroponic system.

 One advantage that DWC systems have over other forms of hydroponics is that plants may be re-spaced during the growth period, optimizing the growing area in regard to canopy cover and light-use.
 At germination and transplantation, the seeds and seedlings are far closer together than later on in their life cycle.
 For example, in head lettuce production the initial spacing of seedlings can include nine plants per square foot, while the final spacing of adult plants will include 3.5 plants per square foot.

 The rafts are generally cleaned after each harvest by scrubbing to remove organic matter and applying bleach or other sanitizing agents to reduce to presence of diseases.
-In commercial systems, this process is often assisted by automation, where rafts are sent into a machine via conveyor belt and respectively washed, sanitized, and dried.
+In commercial systems, this process is often assisted by automation, where rafts are sent into a machine via conveyor belt, on which they are successively washed, sanitized, and dried.